-The 2022 Water Quality Report will be mailed or emailed to all Plainwell water customers.
+The 2023 Water Quality Report will be mailed or emailed to all Plainwell water customers.
 Copies are available from Public Works or City Hall during normal business hours, and via the city web site www.plainwell.org/Reference-Desk/Water-Quality-Reports.aspx.
+You may request a paper or emailed copy from Public Works by emailing us at dpw@plainwell.org.
 You may request a paper or emailed copy from Public Works by emailing us at dpw@plainwell.org.